-The following machine learning interview questions and answers are broken in 9 major topics, as outlined in our guide to machine learning.
+The following questions are broken in 9 major topics.

 - The Big Picture